mdmoreau/vagrantfile-wp/README.md

 ## Features

 - Custom hostname (requires [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater))
-- Easy syncing of host and guest folders
+- Easy syncing of host and guest directories
 - Permissions compatible with both Vagrant and WordPress
-- Credentials match WordPress defaults for a quick setup
+- Easily reference uploads from another WordPress install

 ## What's in the Box?